krithikag23/AI-Resume-Skill-Extractor---Job-Role-Matcher/README.md

 4. **Dashboard**
       - Bar chart of similarity scores for all roles
       - Table with similarity and matched skill counts
+      - Role-wise breakdown of: